 A Guide to Understanding SSDI vs SSI Benefits

 Hawks Quindel disability attorneys know the Social Security Disability process is confusing and frustrating.
 We know this because time after time, our clients express exasperation regarding the difficulty of navigating the SSDI system.
-It’s unclear how the Social Security Administration expects the average person, particularly someone who is already managing a difficult period in their life, to navigate this complex and drawn-out system.
+The Social Security Administration‘s expectations for how the average person should navigate this complex and drawn-out system remain unclear.
+This is particularly challenging for someone who is already managing a difficult period in their life.

-Our Social Security Disability attorneys seeks to explain these concepts in a way that the average person can understand.
+Our Social Security Disability attorneys aim to explain these disability programs in a way that the average person can understand.
 This post explains the key differences between SSDI and SSI benefits.
 Many people have heard these terms, but do not understand what they mean, or the difference between the them.
 We are here to help.

 Types of Disability Benefits